vippsas/vipps-ecom-api/README.md

 <!-- END_COMMENT -->

+## How it works

+* [Vipps In Store](vipps-in-store-howitworks.md): How the Vipps eCom API can be integrated in your Point Of Sale (POS) system.
+* [Vipps eCommerce API: How It Works](vipps-ecom-api-howitworks.md):  Let your customers pay with Vipps online or in your app.
+All your customer needs to provide is their mobile number, then they pay in Vipps with one click.

 ## Getting started

 Review the [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md) pages for information about API keys, product activation, contact information, contribution guidelines, etc.